Jerome Frank: Personal life and death

 Frank married Florence Kiper on July 18, 1914, and they had their only child, daughter Barbara Frank, on April 10, 1917.
 Florence Frank, herself a poet and playwright, said of her husband: "Being married to Jerome is like being hitched to the tail of a comet".
 Frank enjoyed word games, puns, and charades.

 Frank died on January 13, 1957, of a heart attack in New Haven, Connecticut.

 Legacy

 Frank's extensive personal and judicial papers are archived at Yale University and are mostly open to researchers.
-Yale Law School's clinical programs are housed in the Jerome N. Frank Legal Services Organization, named in Judge Frank's honor.
+Yale Law School's clinical programs are housed in the Jerome N. Frank Legal Services Organization, named in recognition of Frank's early championing of adding a clinical component to legal education.

 Works

 Frank had published many influential books, including Law and the Modern Mind (1930), which argues for ‘legal realism’ and emphasizes the psychological forces at work in legal matters.
 In 1965, his daughter Barbara Frank Kristein published A Man's Reach: The Selected Writings of Judge Jerome Frank, with a foreword by William O. Douglas and an introduction by Edmond Cahn of New York University School of Law.
 At least one legal commentator has written that "[f]ew jurisprudential writers have aroused such prolonged public controversy as Jerome Frank".